nic-dgl104-winter-2024/rrj-nazrinzuwair/CONTRIBUTING.md

    3. Finally, I will meticulously proofread the text to eliminate any grammatical errors and ensure clarity and accuracy.

+### My Fork of the First Contributions Project

+Explore my forked version of the Cli-Tool-Tutorial Sinhala translation [here](https://github.com/nazrinzuwair/first-contributions/tree/cli-tool-tutorial-sinhala-translation).
+I've taken the initiative to translate the content into Sinhala, aiming to make it more accessible to a broader audience.

 ### Project Documentation and Value Summary